 Can a Doula Attend a Home Birth for a VBAC?

 Yes, a doula can attend a home birth for a VBAC.
-They provide emotional and physical support, helping you feel empowered during the process while ensuring your safety and comfort throughout your unique birthing experience.
+They provide emotional and physical support, helping you feel empowered during the process while focusing on your comfort throughout your birth experience.

 How Much Does Hiring a Doula for a VBAC Cost?